gvwilson/sensibleadventures/coriandel/coriandel.md

 should for special occasions.

 My brother-by-marriage left for his readery an hour before sunset.
-I waited until dark, then had Nednan summon a guardsman to walk with us to Shau Sheu's.
-I was careful to instruct Nednan not to tip one bezel more than normal.
+I waited until dark, then had Rojyar summon a guardsman to walk with us to Shau Sheu's.
+I was careful to instruct Rojyar not to tip one bezel more than normal.
 Nothing arouses suspicion among the common people more than generosity.

 The guardsman thumped Shau Sheu's door drum for us.
 Her houseman answered.
 "Will you be returning this evening?" the guardsman asked me.

-I nodded to Nednan.
+I nodded to Rojyar.
 "Perhaps near the middle hour," he replied.
 "The honored mistress will send me for you."
 The guardsman nodded to him (though he should have nodded to me), waited for us to enter, and went upon his way.